nevinera/quiet_quality/README.md

 * `filter_messages`: defaults to false - should the resulting messages that do not refer to lines that were changed or added relative to the comparison branch be skipped?
 Also possible to set for each tool.
+* `logging`: defaults to full messages printed.
+The `light` option prints a aggregated result (e.g. "3 tools executed: 1 passed, 2 failed (rubocop, standardrb)").
+The `quiet` option will only return a status code, printing nothing.

 And then each tool can have an entry, within which `changed_files` and `filter_messages` can be specified - the tool-specific settings override the